-Table 1: t57 CIMS Request Sequence
+Table 1: t59 CIMS Request Sequence

 Each RADAR observation is represented to the project by a set of requests in the Cassini Information Management System (CIMS).
 The CIMS database contains requests for pointing control, time, and data volume.
 The CIMS requests show a high-level view of the sequence design.
 Table 1 shows the CIMS request summary for this observation.
+Although the CIMS requests show Low-SAR intervals, in reality the radar will be operated in Hi-SAR mode through most of this flyby.